-No, the proposed project is not within the 100 year floodplain.
+No, however proposed project is located immediately adjacent to the 100 year floodplain.
+WDFW utilized FEMA and County Critical Area Maps for this determination.

 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.